graphprotocol/contracts/packages/contracts/TESTING.md

 ## Unit testing

-To test all the smart contracts, use `yarn test`.
+To test all the smart contracts, use `pnpm test`.
 To test a single file run: `npx hardhat test test/<FILE_NAME>.ts`

 ## E2E Testing

 End to end tests are also available and can be run against a local network or a live network.
 These can be useful to validate that a protocol deployment is configured and working as expected.

 There are several types of e2e tests which can be run separately:

 - **deployment/config**
   - Test the configuration of deployed contracts (parameters that don't change over time).
   - Can be run against any network at any time and the tests should pass.
   - Only read only interactions with the blockchain.
   - Example: a test validating the curation default reserve ratio matches the value in the graph config file.
 - **deployment/init**
   - Test the initialization of deployed contracts (parameters that change with protocol usage).
   - Can be run against a "fresh" protocol deployment.
 Running these tests against a protocol with pre-existing state will probably fail.
   - Only read only interactions with the blockchain.